-- ACADEMIC DEPARTMENTS If you have not talked to your advisor, make sure you do!
-Advisors, faculty, departmental catalog boards are GREAT resources for internship opportunities!
-Your academic department often will have an internship contact and a listing of internship opportunities showing where students have interned in the past.
+- Academic Departments If you haven't talked to your advisor, make sure you do!
+Advisors and faculty are outstanding resources for internship opportunities!
+Also, your academic department will often have an internship contact and/or a list of internship opportunities showing where students have interned in the past.

 - Network!
-Set up an informational interview with a contact in your field of interest, contact an alumni through our CAREER NETWORK , talk to your family, friends, and faculty who may know of places or people who can provide you with a great internship experience!
-Get yourself out there!
+First, use our Networking and You guide to learn what networking is.
+Then, set up an informational interview with a contact in your field of interest, contact alumni through Hatternet, and talk to your family, friends and faculty who may know of places or people who can provide you with a great internship experience!

-- Visit the Career Development Resource Library in Flagler Hall, Suite 102.
-Also visit the duPont-Ball Library on campus for additional internship information.
+- Visit the Career Development Resource Library in Flagler Hall room 102.
+Also visit the duPont-Ball Library for additional internship information.

-- Attend Career Fairs!
-Stetson's Annual Career Expo (ACE) is held every year.
+- Attend the Annual Career Expo (ACE) in the spring.

-- Develop Your Own!
+- Develop your own!
 Many internships aren't actually posted positions.
-You can develop your own by contacting a company of interest.
-Research employers and send a letter of interest or call by phone to discuss a potential internship.
+You can develop your own internship by contacting a company that interests you.
+Research employers and then either send a letter of interest or call them to discuss a potential internship.
 Not sure how?
 Make an appointment with a counselor in Career Development to learn more about creating your own internship in your field of interest.

-Interested in a Research Internship?
-Stetson University Undergraduate Research Experience (SURE) Program offers twelve undergraduate research internship positions.
-Complete information and applications are available at: http://www.stetson.edu/other/research/sure.php
+If you're interested in a research internship, the Stetson University Undergraduate Research Experience (SURE) offers twelve undergraduate research internship positions every year.